 Examples of current research:

-- 44:003 Introduction to Earth Systems Science: An overview of the Earth System including the atmosphere, hydrosphere, lithosphere, and biosphere with an emphasis on the interactions and implications of changes of these systems.
+- GEOG:1020 The Global Environment: An overview of the Earth System including the atmosphere, hydrosphere, lithosphere, and biosphere with an emphasis on the interactions and implications of changes of these systems.

-- 44:297 Advanced topics in Remote Sensing and Land Use/Land Cover: Various topics are covered that examine the incorporation of remotely sensed data into land use/land cover analyses and spatial models, emerging tools and methods such as wavelet analysis, artificial neural networks, and lidar.
+- GEOG:6300 Advanced topics in Remote Sensing and Land Use/Land Cover: Various topics are covered that examine the incorporation of remotely sensed data into land use/land cover analyses and spatial models, emerging tools and methods such as applications of high resolution hyperspectral data, object-based approaches, and the fusion of lidar data.

 - Basu N and Linderman M. Remote Sensing Based Distributed Hydrologic Modeling in Midwestern Landscapes for Predicting “Tile-to-Tide” Responses.
 Global and Regional Environmental Research, 2010, $29,997.